elfhosted/elfhosted.com/docs/app/webdav.md

 Either configure the remote via CLI as above, or use the UI to configure a similar WebDAV remote.

 Use the Explorer interface to upload/download from ElfHosted.

+## Expected speed 10MB/s

+Note that our WebDAV share is rate-limited to 10MB/s, or 80Mbit, which represents 8% of our total 1Gbps per-node bandwidth.
+This restriction is in place in order to prioritize more realtime traffic over batch transfers.

 --8<-- "common-links.md"